-Focuses on foundations in cellular structure, metabolism, and genetics in an evolutionary context. explores the core concepts of evolution; structure and function; information flow, storage and exchange; pathways and transformations of energy and matter; and systems biology.
+Focuses on foundations in cellular structure, metabolism, and genetics in an evolutionary context.
+Explores the core concepts of evolution; structure and function; information flow, storage and exchange; pathways and transformations of energy and matter; and systems biology.
 Emphasizes process of science, interdisciplinary approach, and relevance of biology to society.
-Part I of II.
-Prerequisite or co-requisite ENG 111 plus completion of developmental math unit 3 required or placement in unit 4 or above.
+Part I of a two-course sequence.
 Lecture 3 hours.
 Recitation and laboratory 3 hours.
 Total 6 hours per week.